zero-enthusiasm/vscode-project-image-browser/README.md

 # Build webview UI source code
 npm run build:webview

-# Open sample in VS Code
+# Open project in VS Code
 code .
 ```

-Once the sample is open inside VS Code you can run the extension by doing the following:

-1. Press `F5` to open a new Extension Development Host window
-2. Inside the host window, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `Hello World (SolidJS): Show`
+Note that when you change the webview you must rebuild it using the NPM script (bottom of explorer window) or the command above.